oracle/opengrok/Python-scripts-transition-guide.md

 | `OpenGrok` subcomand | Replacement |
 | ----- | ---- |
-bootstrap | use `indexer.py` with `--updateConfig` and the `-U` options
+bootstrap | use `indexer.py` with `--updateConfig` and the `-U` options index | use `indexer.py` with options as per the sections below indexpart | use `reindex-project.py` with options as per the sections below updateDesc | use [RESTful API](/OpenGrok/OpenGrok/wiki/Web-services#rest-api) for updating path descriptions deploy | use the `deploy.py` script

 # Environment variables replaceable with `Indexer` options: